.st0{fill:#FFFFFF;}

 The 4 Key Elements of Local SEO

-Your Google Business Profile is the single most important part of local search.
+Your Google Business Profile is the single most important element in local search.
 It’s often referred to as your second website.

-Google Business Profile is like your online shop window: It’s what people see from the street, how they look into your store without going inside — which would be your website, but they can do that from your GBP too.
+Google Business Profile is your online shop window: It’s what people see from the street, how they look into your store before they (hopefully) decide to go inside.

-Searching for “pizza near me” — The search engine results page (SERP) attempts to satisfy my local hunger with a map pack (aka local pack), ads above it, and organic search results below.
+Searching for pizza near me The search engine results page attempts to satisfy my local hunger with a Local Pack some ads above it and organic search results below

 Indeed, photos of your business are an important part of optimizing for conversions.
-GBP provides many ways for visitors to interact with your business: clicking to your website, or clicking to call, text, or book an appointment — directly from the search result.
-You can manage and respond to reviews from it too.
+GBP provides many ways for visitors to interact with your business: clicking to your website, or clicking to call, text, or book an appointment—directly from the search result.
+You can manage and respond to reviews from there too.

 If you haven’t claimed your profile, do that first.
-You’ll set up an account then need to verify your physical business location by means of a postcard (most reliable but takes a couple weeks), video, or other means.
+You’ll set up an account then need to verify your physical business location, typically by video these days.

-Useful, timely, relevant content that answers searchers’ questions is one of the most important ranking factors in all SEO-dom.
-This content — be it blog, video, etc. — is what earns links back to your website, another of the most important factors.
+Useful, timely, relevant website content that answers searchers’ questions is one of the most important ranking factors in all SEO-dom.
+This content—be it blog, video, etc.—is what earns links back to your website, another of the most important factors.

 Here’s where local SEO is different.
-When it suspects a search for something nearby, Google deploys a local search algorithm that’s completely separate from the general search algorithm.
-It values things a bit differently.
-The main algorithm looks for three primary attributes in ranking a website: its expertise, authoritativeness, and trustworthiness — the so-called E-A-T factors.
+When it suspects a search for something nearby (“local intent”), Google deploys a completely different search algorithm with different priorities.
+The regular algorithm looks for four primary attributes in ranking a website: experience, expertise, authoritativeness, and trustworthiness.

 • Proximity (Distance)